jhallen/joe-editor/docs/man.md

 * JOE enables "bracketed paste" mode in Xterm so that pasted text is bracketed with an escape sequence.
-This sequence causes JOE to disable the autoindent, wordwrap and spaces modes for the paste, and retores them when the paste is complete.
+This sequence causes JOE to disable the autoindent, wordwrap and spaces modes for the paste, and restores them when the paste is complete.

 * Even if the terminal emulator does not have this bracketed paste mode,